-Brentwood Park Primary School has always had a strong focus on health and physical education.
+Brentwood Park Primary School has always had a strong focus on Health and Physical Education.
 When students participate in the Physical Education program they are educated in a range of different sporting experiences with a focus on fitness, motor skills, sportsmanship, game sense and teamwork.
 Students in grades three to six have the opportunity to participate in athletics, swimming and cross-country with the ultimate aim of representing Brentwood Park at district level.
-Brentwood Park has students who represent our school at district, zone, regional and state level.
-Students in Foundation and Year One, participate in the Perceptual Motor Program (PMP) and all students have a regular sports time where they can specialise in a range of team sports and eventually participate in a team representing the school in interschool sports in grade 6.
+Brentwood Park have had students represent our school at district, division, regional and state level.
+Students in Foundation and Year One, have elements of Perceptual Motor Program (PMP) during Physical Education classes.
+Year 2 to 6 have weekly Physical Education classes with a strong focus on fitness, movement and ball handling skills.
+All students from years 3 to 6 participate in additional sports sessions weekly.
+These team sports lead to representing the school in interschool sports in year 6.
 Students are always encouraged to have success in sports by always improving their own skills, making their own goals and doing the very best they can.

 House Teams